mayurdalvi3003/Movie-Recommendation-System/README.md

 - Step10 :- You will entered into the browser and from there you can access our project

-### To access our project directly , you can hit the link given below :-
+### To access our app directly , you can hit the link given below :-
 https://movie-recommendation-system-5000.streamlit.app/

 # Thank You